Luna (South Korean singer): 2016–2019: Solo debut and musical theatre activities

 On May 30, 2017, it was announced that Luna would be starring in the 2017 South Korean musical production of Rebecca, alongside Shin Young-sook, Jung Young-ju, Kim Sun-young, and Lee Sang-hyun, with performances expected to begin in August.
 On July 15, she released an OST for the drama Good Thief, Bad Thief, titled "Where Are You".
 On August 15, Luna also released an OST for the drama The King in Love, titled "Could You Tell Me".
 On October 16, 2017, it was announced that she would be in the musical "The Last Kiss", also titled Rudolf in other countries, Luna will play the role of Rudolf's lover Mary Vetsera.
 On November 17, she collaborated on a global version of the main track "This Is Me", from the movie The Greatest Showman, along with singers and influencers from 18 countries.

 Luna released a solo version of the song YouTube.

 On January 5, 2018, Luna released a collaborative single with Amber, "Lower", as part of SM Station project.
 On February 9, 2018, Luna collaborated with Heda, a winner of "everysing" app, as part of SM Station project, to re-release a duet version of "Free Somebody".
 On February 20, 2018, she released an OST for the drama Should We Kiss First?, titled "Is It Love?".
 In April, 2018, it was announced that Luna would release her next solo release this month, marked it as her comeback after 2 years with her debut mini album, Free Somebody.
 On April 24, Luna released her new single, "Night Reminiscin'", featuring Yang Da-il, included with a B-side track, "Falling Out".
 In January 2019, Luna released a new single called "Even So", including 2 B-side tracks, "안녕 이대로 안녕 (Bye Bye)", and "Do You Love Me" featuring Korean-American singer Johan Kim.

 2019–present: Departure from SM Entertainment

 On September 5, 2019, SM Entertainment announced that Luna had not renewed her contract with the company.
 In October 2019, she signed with Humap Contents.

 In 2020, Luna lent her voice in single "Flow" for an original character named Luna Snow in NetEase and Marvel Entertainment's mobile game Marvel Super War.

 On February 24, 2021, it was confirmed that Luna established her own entertainment agency, Grida Entertainment.

 On September 24, 2021, it was confirmed that Luna would release a digital single in early October.
 Luna officially released the new single entitled "Madonna" on October 6.

-In 2022, Luna portrayed the lead role of MwE in the Broadway musical KPOP.
+In 2022, Luna portrayed the lead role of MwE in the Broadway musical KPOP, which marked her Broadway debut.
+The production ran from November until December 2022, after 44 previews and 17 performances.

 In December 2023, Luna held her solo concert, "The Love Affair: A Night Of Music", at Bear Hall Theater in Seoul.